benoitryder/simulotter/doc/physics.rst

 Ray sensor --- :class:`SRay`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A ray sensor is non-physical object with hit tests capabilities.
+A ray sensor is non-physical :class:`Object` with hit tests capabilities.
 It may be put at a fixed position in a world or attached to an existing object.
 When displayed, the sensor ray is drawn.